storydrivendatasets-pre-2022-archive/white_house_salaries/README.md

 # Inventory

-The list of original data URLs and their corresponding years can be found in [data/stashed/filelist.csv](data/stashed/filelist.csv).
+The list of original data URLs and their corresponding years can be found in [data_inventory.csv](data_inventory.csv).

-For safekeeping the original files are kept in [data/stashed/originals](data/stashed/originals).
+For safekeeping the original files are kept in [data/collected](data/collected).

 ## Scripts and code

 All the code (mostly Python 3.x scripts) used to organize and wrangle the data can be found in the [whsa/](whsa/) subdirectory:

-- [whsa/stash](whsa/stash) contains the **stash phase**: Fetching and storing the data, and doing the steps needed to get it from zip->csv and pdf->csv.
-Very little transformation if any
+- [whsa/collect_data.py](whsa/collect_data.py): the **collect** phase, simply fetching the data files from their original sources and saving them exactly as is, whether they come as CSV, PDF, or ZIP.

+- [whsa/convert](whsa/convert): the **convert** phase, which is basically the steps needed to get the collected data into CSV format.
+Very few changes to the actual data are made in this phase; the point is to handoff CSV files so that the subsequent phases don't have to worry about it.

+- [whsa/fuse.py](whsa/fuse.py): the **fuse** phase, in which we attempt to unify all the data in a single CSV file, with common headers.
+Again, few changes to the actual data are made, though we do alter the data structure and scheme (e.g. standardizing header names)

+- [whsa/wrangle.py](whsa/wrangle.py): where the real data transformation is done

 TKTODO: explain the other files